Jananisankar21419/janani_portfolio/src/content/projects/project-5.md

 * Toolmiet continues to evolve with regular updates, incorporating user feedback and integrating new features to further enhance its capabilities.
 - Plans for future developments include expanding resource categories, implementing advanced search filters, and integrating social features to facilitate networking and mentorship opportunities.

+## Deployment
+This site deployed using the Vercel Platform.

  <br>Check out Toolmiet [Deployment](https://toolmiet.vercel.app/).